History of Rowing Victoria Inc

 The recovery was slow as it took a number of years for trade to be re-established, manufacturing to recommence and government projects to build up.
 The events of 1939 did not assist Victoria both with the commencement of WWII and the devastating and widespread Black Friday bushfires.

 So as expected, rowing in Victoria was not insulated from the impacts of the Depression.
 Memberships dropped with members unable to afford the luxury of sport.
-Also, the 1931 Men's Interstate Championships cancelled as the State Associations could not justify the expense of sending crews to the Championships.
-The recovery of sport was long and difficult and further interrupted by WWII.
+Also, the 1931 Men's Interstate Championships was cancelled as the State Associations could not justify the expense of sending crews to the Championships.
+The recovery of sport was long and difficult, and then further interrupted by WWII.

 1929-30